madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 # truncate -s 128G win10.raw
 ```

 This command creates [sparse](https://wiki.archlinux.org/index.php/sparse_file) files.
 Same command can be used to extend the disk size if needed.
+Same effect can be achieved using: `qemu-img create -f raw -o size=128G win10.raw`.

 ###QEMU Process

 Once the VM is started, use `ps aux | grep qemu` to find the exact command-line used.
 Example, of my QEMU process with two vCPUs managed via KVM.
-The two other threads are the QEMU process itself and the virtual IO.
+The two other threads are the QEMU process itself and the virtual machine IO.

 ```
 ...